Velocidex/velociraptor-docs/content/artifact_references/pages/linux.debian.aptsources.md

   All known option names are transformed to the plural PascalCase variants as listed in the sources.list man page.
 Any undocumented options will still be included in the results, with names unchanged.
-  Options in the one-line format of the form "lang+=de"/"arch-=i386" will be in columns like "Languages-Add"/"Architectures-Remove", matching the option names having the same effect in deb822.
+  Options in the one-line format of the form &quot;lang+=de&quot;/&quot;arch-=i386&quot;
+  will be in columns like &quot;Languages-Add&quot;/&quot;Architectures-Remove&quot;, matching the option names having the same effect in deb822.

-  Entries in deb822 sources files may be disabled by including "Enabled: no" instead of commenting out all lines.
+  Entries in deb822 sources files may be disabled by including &quot;Enabled: no&quot; instead of commenting out all lines.
 If this field is not present with a falsly value, the entry is enabled.
-Use the exported functions DebTrue()/DebFalse() to correctly parse all accepted true/false strings, or use the VQL suggestion "Enabled" to filter on this column (true), if present.
+Use the exported functions DebTrue()/DebFalse() to correctly parse all accepted true/false strings, or use the VQL suggestion &quot;Enabled&quot;
+  to filter on this column (true), if present.

   If the GPG key is embedded in a .sources file, the whole GPG key